aMarCruz/eslint-plugin-prettierx/README.md

 ## VS Code ESLint

-Install the plugin as normal, then use it with the "ESLint: Fix all auto-fixanle Problems" (it is not a formatter ...yet).
+Install the plugin as normal, then use it with the "ESLint: Fix all auto-fixable Problems" (it is not a formatter ...yet).

 - Assign a hotkey